Senator Biography

 • In 2000, Cris enlisted with the 193rd Special Operations Wing of the Pennsylvania Air National Guard as a Security Forces member and received numerous awards in the performance of his duties.
 He was deployed in Operation Iraqi Freedom, Operation Noble Eagle and on the American border in New Mexico.
 He also served on the staff with the Air Force Special Operations Command.

-• Cris also served as the Chief of Information Protection, responsible for safeguarding the classified information programs at the Pennsylvania Air National Guard headquarters and units throughout the Commonwealth.
-In December 2016, Cris retired from the 193rd as a Senior Non-Commissioned Officer (NCO).
+• Cris also served as the chief of Information Protection, responsible for safeguarding the classified information programs at the Pennsylvania Air National Guard headquarters and units throughout the Commonwealth.
+In December 2016, Cris retired from the 193rd as a senior non-commissioned officer.

-• Cris resides in Pine Creek Township with his wife Traci in Jefferson County.
+• Cris resides with his wife Traci in Pine Creek Township, Jefferson County.

 Occupation